kuru0004/mens_tennis_outcomes/README.md

-## Logistic regression

-Logistic regression: 60%
-## Random Forest

-Random forests: 60%
-## Gradient-Boosted Trees
+### Models Used

+The models used were logistic regression, random forests, and gradient-boosted trees.
+To make as direct a comparison between the models, the same features were used in the analysis.

+The list of features used is as follows:

 ## Results and Discussion

 The results of this two-week project yielded an accuracy of 60%.
-All three models are within 1% (!!need to check!!) of this value.
+All three models are within 1% of this value.
 Accuracy is an acceptable metric since this is an eminently balanced class problem: For every winner, there is a loser.

 Interestingly, all three models considered here yielded very similar accuracy using the same features.
 For the two tree-based methods, the hyper-parameters were tuned.
 It is likely that the Random Forest model is nearly optimally tuned, but the Gradient-boosted Tree models may benefit from additional tuning.

 # Further Investigation

-Several avenues for
+Several avenues for further investigation exist:
+1. Considering a simpler model, so that there is no need for computing statistics from previous matches.
+2. Using clustering to group players to determine a style and utilize these groups to make better predictions.
+3. Distributing the statistics over the surfaces (eg. aces on grass) because I have a difficult time believing the results that surface is not a major predictor.

 # Reference Cited :